vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 You can use either or both key types to activate systems in your organization:

 - **Multiple Activation Keys (MAK)** are commonly used in small or mid-sized organizations that have a volume licensing agreement, but that don't meet the requirements to operate a KMS.
-- **Key Management Services (KMS)** let organizations activate systems within their own network.
+- **Key Management Services (KMS)** lets organizations activate systems within their own network.
 Minimum activation thresholds make this KMS suited to larger organizations.

 As part of volume activation, you might be required to provide a setup key.
 If your computers are activated with a KMS host, you must have a setup key.
 For products that you download from the admin center, the setup key is displayed on the download page and might include the following text: “Some products available for download require setup keys.”
 You need the setup key during product installation, so write it down somewhere that you can access it later.